1. Home

 The Yatsuo Hikiyama Festival is a traditional spring festival held annually in Yatsuo.
 The festival traces its origins to the mid-Edo period, around the 18th century, and reflects the prosperity and refined merchant culture that developed in Yatsuo when the town served as an important storehouse centre for the Toyama Domain.

 Central to the festival are six elaborately constructed hikiyama floats, which are pulled through Yatsuo’s streets by young men dressed in matching happi coats.
 The floats are accompanied by elegant hikiyama-bayashi music performed on shamisen, flutes, and taiko drums.
-This musical style incorporates elements of traditional genres such as nagauta, hauta, and jōruri, creating a dignified and classical atmosphere.
+This musical style incorporates elements of traditional genres such as nagauta, hauta, and joruri, creating a dignified and classical atmosphere.

 Preparations begin on May 1, when the floats are carefully assembled using traditional methods that involve no nails, relying instead on wooden wedges and hemp rope.
-Once assembled, a test pull known as chōbiki is conducted to check balance, route conditions, and maneuverability.
+Once assembled, a test pull known as chobiki is conducted to check balance, route conditions, and maneuverability.
 Local children also participate, providing an opportunity to engage with the town’s cultural heritage.
 On the evening before the main festival, deities are welcomed into each float, and ceremonial music is performed in front of the enshrined figures.

-On the festival day, the floats assemble in the grounds of Monmyōji Temple before beginning their procession.
+On the festival day, the floats assemble in the grounds of Monmyoji Temple before beginning their procession.
 The order of the floats changes each year, and the route alternates annually between eastern and western uphill courses through the town.
 The procession follows a set sequence: a lion dance (shishimai) from Kagamimachi clears the path, followed by a portable shrine from Yatsuo Hachiman Shrine, and then the six hikiyama floats.

-As evening approaches, the floats gather near Jūsangokubashi Bridge, where their decorative carvings are removed and replaced with approximately 400 lanterns per float.
+As evening approaches, the floats gather near Jusangokubashi Bridge, where their decorative carvings are removed and replaced with approximately 400 lanterns per float.
 Transformed into glowing lantern floats, they are drawn through the town after nightfall, creating a striking visual contrast against the dark streets.
 While lanterns were once lit by candles, modern festivals now use LED lighting.

 The festival’s final highlight takes place at Yatsuo Hachiman Shrine, where the lantern floats are offered in thanks for a safe procession and prayers are made for the town’s continued prosperity.
 After returning to their respective neighbourhoods, participants and residents gather around the floats to sing the celebratory song “Okinsa”, marking the successful conclusion of the festival.

 At Hey Japan!, we strive to keep the events listed on our website as current as possible.
-However, it is important to note that event organizers may make changes to their plans, including cancelling events, altering schedules, or modifying admission requirements, without prior notice.
-To ensure that you have the most accurate information, we recommend checking official websites before attending any events.
+However, event organizers may cancel events, alter schedules, or modify admission requirements without prior notice.
+Check official websites before attending any event.

 Festival